owlbarn/tutorial/book/algodiff/README.md

 val result : float = 0.13687741466075895
 ```

-Despite this slightly cumbersome number packing mechanism, we can now perform. **liang: what?**
-Next, we show how to perform the forward and reverse propagation on this computation in Owl.
+Despite this slightly cumbersome number packing mechanism, we can now perform the forward and reverse propagation on this computation in Owl, as will be shown next.

 ### Example: Forward Mode